MicrosoftDocs/learn/learn-pr/wwl-sci/plan-implement-entitlement-management/includes/5-add-terms-of-use-acceptance-report.md

 4. In the Update terms of use version pane, you can upload a new version of your terms of use document.
 5. Additionally, you can use the **Require reaccept** toggle button if you want to require your users to accept this new version the next time they sign in.
-If you do not require your users to re-accept, their previous consent will stay current and only new users who have not consented before or whose consent expires will see the new version.
+If you do not require your users to reaccept, their previous consent will stay current.
+Only new users who have not consented before or whose consent expires will see the new version.

 :::image type="content" source="../media/update-terms-of-use-version-b5bb708d.png" alt-text="Screen image displaying the update terms of use version pane with the upload required pdf and require re-accept highlighted":::

-6. Once you have uploaded your new pdf and decided on re-accept, select **Add**.
+6. Once you have uploaded your new pdf and decided on reaccept, select **Add**.
 7. You will now see the most recent version under the Document column.